 As an example, simply stating “we are pursuing an on-line social media strategy” is insufficient!
 To obtain the confidence of the investor, and their ultimate investment you must peel back the layers of the onion and share how you will do so.
 Which platforms, (i.e.; Facebook, Twitter, LinkedIn) will you utilize and why are they the best platforms to promote your opportunity?
 Within the platform, which capabilities or tools will you leverage?
 Have you developed specific program experiments and tested the tools to determine their ability to meet your desired outcome?

-The founder should know her team, their strengths and weaknesses.
-She should have a comprehensive understanding of their capabilities, including their potential to execute as well as the impediments to execution.
+The founder should know her team, their strengths, and weaknesses.
+Moreover, she should have a comprehensive understanding of their capabilities, including their potential to execute as well as the impediments to execution.
 The founder that understands how they plan to address the startup’s gaps and weaknesses, is a founder who will obtain the financing.

 Would you take your spouse out for a formal celebration dinner at the corner hamburger franchise?
 Of course not!
 The hamburger franchise is lacking in atmosphere, service, quality of food, breadth of offering, etc. Like restaurants, angel investors are not all alike.
 They invest in different geographies, industries / sectors, in differing amounts with different return expectations.
 A shot gun approach wastes their time, and more importantly yours!
 Understand the investor and their criteria; only pursue investors which have criteria which match your needs!

 Entrepreneurs seeking investment will be asked what they intend to do with the proceeds of the investment.
-If she indicates the monies will be expended to further develop the product and to grow revenues, it will increase her opportunity to obtain the funding requested.
+If they indicate the money will develop the product and to grow revenues it will increase the chances of obtaining funding.
 However, if the majority of the funds will be utilized to pay off debt, funding previous growth, or adding administrative overhead that do not drive the growth of the company, the probability of funding will decline precipitously.

 The entrepreneur’s objective in the investment presentation meeting is to sell their project to the investors.
 This sale should be accomplished by demonstrating the validity of the customer need, the scalability of the product and size of the market opportunity, and the ability of the team to execute.
 Adequately addressing the factors herein will build confidence in the minds of the investors, improving the ultimate probability of funding.